msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ## What this means for privacy compliance teams

-Successful deletion responses are not necessarily evidence that personal data has actually been removed from processing across all systems with deletion expectations.
+A successful deletion response does not prove that personal data has stopped being processing across systems with deletion expectations.

 Organizations need to understand how personal data subject to deletion can continue to propagate across their systems.
 They should enforce containment controls in systems with legitimate retention exceptions, and build verification mechanisms that test both successful deletion and reintroduction of previously deleted data.

-Evidence should identify which systems are subject to deletion, which have compensating measures such as automatic expiry, and retain data under approved exceptions.
+Evidence should show which systems are subject to deletion, which have compensating measures such as automatic expiry, and which retain data under approved exceptions.
 Retained data should nevertheless be prevented from being used for unapproved purposes.

 ## A deletion resilience maturity model